 In a long-term relationship, you're bound to encounter a number of hurdles, whether they be due to your individual growth and changes or external interferences that are out of your control.
 As for the latter, a common issue is having a mate that doesn't get along with your friends and family — or vice versa.
-If you're familiar with this struggle, and things have taken a turn for the worse, you may have wondered if you should break up with someone because of their family.
+If you're familiar with this struggle, and you find that your partner’s family is ruining your relationship, you may have wondered if you should break up with someone because of it.
 And while this is obviously a worst case scenario, relationship experts note that you don't want to treat this situation lightly, especially if you believe that person is the one.
+Before you start frantically Googling “how to break up with someone,” there are a few things to keep in mind, first.

 It may first be helpful to try to identify the cause of this friction.
 According to the expert, there are a few main reasons you might not be getting along with your partner's family.
 "Some of the most common factors [are] cultural differences, value differences, religion, protectiveness, attachment, and communication issues and boundaries," says offers.
 Knowing the why can be the first step to either coming to a place of understanding, or creating some healthy boundaries — so that breaking up is just a last resort.